 This fine wine has a different origin from the rest of the rich wines as it originated from South Australia rather than a European country.

-This wine is famous for its prism-like case and the most beautiful bottle the stores this luxurious experience of this wine taste.
+This wine is famous for its prism-like case, the most beautiful bottle that stores the luxurious experience of this wine taste.
 Moreover, this wine has no cork and no seal to be found.
-The end needs to be broken to open this wine and taste the rich quality work of thee, winemaker.
+The end needs to be broken to open this wine and taste the rich quality work of the winemaker.

-This is directly retailed from the Penfold, making it more interesting as most of the bottle on this list is auctioned than retailed.
+This is directly retailed from the Penfold, making it more interesting as most of the bottles on this list are auctioned rather than retailed.

 8. Chateau Margaux 2009 Balthazar